mailgun/documentation/source/api-templates.rst

 Templates
 =========

-This API allows you to store predefined templates and use them to send messages using :ref:`sending API <api-sending-messages>`.
+This API allows you to store predefined templates and use them to send messages using the :ref:`Sending API <api-sending-messages>`.

 The Templates API endpoint is available at: